 Raising four children means I have played nurse and caregiver for a long time.
-My Honey remembers the seventeen times I have sat through his surgeries, including the most recent last week.
-Extended family knows I have cared for them when they needed me and nearly forty years’ worth of responsibilities have kept me busy in church and community.
+My Honey remembers the twenty plus times I have sat through his surgeries, including the most recent last week.
+Extended family knows I have cared for them when they needed me and over forty years’ worth of responsibilities have kept me busy in church and community.
 But it was Ashley, my noble beauty and firstborn, the child who never grew up—who has depended on me all her life to eat, to move, to be her voice—that raised the question in my mind of who is serving who.

 In her tiny days, Ashley’s therapy incorporated 275 volunteers over three years time.
-The program required my attention every waking minute and Dale had to work four jobs to pay for it, so friends and neighbors assisted while they also did our laundry, cleaned our bathroom and, believe it or not, brought us dinner five nights a week for two years straight.
+The program required my attention every waking minute and Dale had to work four jobs to pay for it, so friends and neighbors assisted while they also did our laundry, cleaned our bathroom, and — believe it or not –brought us dinner five nights a week for two years straight.

 Old and young appeared on our doorstep every single day, flush with optimism, eager for their assignment, anticipating another 2 hours with Ashley.
 Witnessing the joy of this self-appointed army as they watched her crawl or walk for the first time — the result of literally thousands of hours of incessant therapy — I began to see things the way the volunteers saw them: Ashley was not “unfortunate”; nor did they regard her as an “opportunity” or a “project”.
 Rather, they revered her as their “Teacher”, even “Mentor” in the ways of patience, endurance, and unconditional love.